cleavr/cleaverdocs/content/documentation/new-sites.md

 ## What if I forget to add an environment dependency before creating a site?
 Cleavr has your back!
 If you forgot to install a dependency while adding a site, then Cleavr will detect which dependencies are required and will install the latest version for you so that you can keep moving forward with little fuss.

+## WWW and non-WWW rules
+When you add a domain / hostname, it is your choice to add `www` or not.

+Many websites now leave out `www`; however, you choose to make that your root domain if you'd like.

+### Redirects
+If you add  `www`, such as `www.example.com`, then Cleavr will automatically redirect incoming `example.com` requests to `www.example.com`.

+Similarly, if you do not add `www`, such as `example.com`, then Cleavr will automatically redirect incoming `www.example.com` requests to `example.com`.

+### DNS Records
+For the redirects to take place, you will also need to ensure the DNS records for the root `@` record and the `www` A record both point to the server's public IP that your site is listed on.

+### SSL Certs
+If you choose to take advantage of the `www` to `non-www` redirects, or vice-versa, we advise that you also add SSL certs for both records.

+By default, when enabling LetsEncrypt during site creation, Cleavr will add a cert for the domain you are creating your site with.
+To add both, go to the
+**SSL** section for your site, remove the existing cert if you had one added during creation, and then add a new LetsEncrypt cert, or custom if you choose, and add both hostnames in the **Domains** entry filed.
+For example, add `example.com, www.example.com`.
+Use a comma to separate domains.

+Click **Activate** to add new SSL certs.